grame-cncm/faustcourse/session1/content.md

     * sustain level as a percentage of the maximum gain
     * duration of the release in seconds
-    * the trigger signal (the attack begins when this rises to 1 and the release is triggers when this goes down to 0)
+    * the trigger signal (the attack begins when this rises to 1 and the release is triggered when this goes down to 0)

 ```
 import("stdfaust.lib");